-- The voting system limits its attack surface by avoiding unnecessary code, data paths, connectivity, and physical ports, and by using other technical controls.
+Discussion Procedural and operational security processes play a key role in overall system security.
+If any of these procedures are necessary to ensure system integrity or system security, these practices need to be well documented and explained.

-14.2-A – Extraneous processes and services
+14.2 - The voting system limits its attack surface by avoiding unnecessary code, data paths, connectivity, and physical ports, and by using other technical controls.

-The voting system must prevent extraneous processes and services from being installed or executed.
+14.2-A –